When your precious "I" gets threatened?

 When you get a glimpse that you are, in fact, not the knight in shining armor...

 I think I am becoming more empathic.
 I think I am becoming more sensitive to your unhappiness.
 Maybe even more compassionate?

 Compassion is seeing where you are at, seeing that I've been there before, and offering a helping hand to help you get through it.
 2

 This is not how you had it, am I right?

 Anyway, back to topic... what do you do when you find that you are not enough, you are not a match to life?

-Unstuck in this context means to adjust.
+Getting unstuck, in this context, means to adjust.
 To pick up a book, and read up on the topic, for example... or alternatively, adjust your picture of yourself.

-The behaviors are very visible on every level to someone other than you.
+The behaviors are very visible on every level to someone other than yourself looking at yourself.